 Or, study our Garden Blog and YouTube channel for information on high-density planting techniques.
 Create a solid hedgerow with multiple plants eight feet apart.

 Add Dancy and Owari Satsuma varieties for a longer harvest period of fresh fruit.
 Keep them pruned for size control.

 Design your garden around these special fruiting plants.
-Let it become the focal point, siting your seating area in its shade.
+Let it become the focal point, sitting your seating area in its shade.